Get-It-Done-403/Get-It-Done/report/weekly-status-report-2.md

 ## Team Report

 ### Progress and Issues:
-* Making the structure of our GitHub Repository and pushing our code base into it
-* Completed initial draft of the UI Design on Figma
-* Completed revisions for Team Policies document
+*

-### Project Agenda Meeting:
+Project Agenda Meeting:
-* How we're going to start actually coding and the structure we want to do it in
+*

 ### Plans and Goals:

-* Connect database to our current code base
+* Plan for future assignments due dates
+* Kick-start project timeline
-* Have a working front end by next week
+* Frontend: Create a rough draft for UI design by the end of week
-* Add more to current draft of UI Design
-* Start working on integrating API's as well
+* Backend: Design database architecture

 ## Individual Contributions